huntdatacenter/docs/docs/do-science/hunt-workbench/faq.md

 When you [restart your HUNT Workbench](/do-science/hunt-workbench/faq/#how-can-i-restart-my-workbench-environment), your _RStudio_ user state might still be preserved.
 Read the _RStudio_ support pages about how you can [manually remove your user state](https://support.rstudio.com/hc/en-us/articles/218730228-Resetting-a-user-s-state-on-RStudio-Workbench-RStudio-Server) to achieve a complete reset.

+## Visual Studio Code

+### Pre-installed extensions

+VSCode in Workbench comes with jupyter and python extension.

+### Can I install my own extensions?

+No. This option is not available to user.
+If you need additional extensions [contact us](/contact).

 ## Terminal